 Don’t let another day go by without implementing some or all of these kitchen fireproofing tips in your home.
 Your kitchen should always be a place where only happy memories are made and taking a few minutes to make sure it’s safe will ensure that’s always true.

 While we hope that you never need our fire restoration services, we know the stress and mess that can be caused by fire damage.
 It’s good to know that the team of certified and trained fire restoration experts at Hays + Sons are just a phone call away, 24 hours a day, 7 days a week, 365 days a year.
-With 140 employees, 120 vehicles, and eight separate locations, Hays + Sons has you covered.
+Our fire damage restoration experts are ready to serve you at any of our locations in Indianapolis, Cincinnati, Lafayette, Muncie, Crown Point, Columbus, & Fort Wayne.